8 Criteria for Evaluating a Job Offer

 This article will explore the eight key criteria that you should consider when evaluating a job offer.

 Whatever your circumstances, and however desperate or excited you may feel, it pays to resist the urge to accept the first job offer that comes your way.
 You should consider any propositions that you receive carefully.

-So many important factors depend on your ability to secure the right job – your happiness, relationships, career prospects and progression, self confidence, wellbeing and health, to name just a few.
-But what if you make the wrong choice?
-You might get stuck in a job that you didn't really want after all, regretting that you never took the time to consider it properly.
+Many important things rely on you securing the right job – your happiness, relationships, career prospects and progression, self-confidence, well-being, and health, to name just a few.
+What if you make the wrong choice?
+You might get stuck in a job that you don't really want, regretting that you never took the time to consider it properly.